This time we’re going to talk about coil splitting and how to modify your guitar so that you can split your SH-4 JB pickup.

 Installing the Pickup

-If you wanted to do this modification with a pickup other than the Seymour Duncan SH-4 JB, you would first need to figure out which of the colored wires go to each coil, but since we are going with the SH-4 JB, we already know.
+If you wanted to do this modification with a pickup other than the Seymour Duncan SH-4 JB, you would first need to figure out which of the colored wires go to each coil.
+Since we are going with the SH-4 JB, however, we already know.

 The Green and Red wires go to one of the coils while the White and Black wires go to the other.
 The bare wire is a shield wire that always goes to Ground.
 (Fig 1)